Year: 2022

 Commissioning Body: DD Center

-Nestbird is a dynamic form of a singing bird sitting on the tip of a building.
+Nestbird envisions a dynamic form of a singing bird sitting on the edge of a building top.
 The linear structure of this sculpture creates an impression of a bird’s nest.

 Photo credit: Farnaz Rabieijah - Farshid Azimi